syncfusion-content/uwp-docs/uwp/Licensing/how-to-register-in-an-application.md

 ---
 layout: post
-title: Overview of Syncfusion license registration - Syncfusion
+title: How to register license key in UWP | Syncfusion®
-description: Learn here about how to register Syncfusion UWP license key for UWP application for license validation.
+description: Learn how to register Syncfusion® UWP license key in your UWP application to enable license validation in apps.
 platform: uwp
-control: Essential Studio
+control: Licensing
 documentation: ug
 ---

-# Register Syncfusion license key in a UWP application
+# How to register license key in UWP

 The generated license key is just a string that needs to be registered before any Syncfusion control is initiated.
 The following code is used to register the license